louismarcel90/FlowDesk/README.md

 Treating decisions as long-lived system artifacts — capturing organisational reasoning rather than letting it decay into tribal knowledge is a must.

-FlowDesk hard-codes decision traceability, accountability, and governance into the architecture itself — balance technical rigor, human workflows, and business impact.
+FlowDesk hard-codes decision traceability, accountability, and governance into the architecture itself — aligning technical rigor with human workflows and measurable business impact.